Darkyenus/ResourcePacker/README.md

   LWJGLLauncher.launch(new PackingOperation(baseDirectory.value / "resources",baseDirectory.value / "assets"))
 }
 ```
-5. Now you can run `sbt packResources`.
+1. Now you can run `sbt packResources`.
 That will pack contents of folder `resources` to `assets` in project's root directory.

 _Note: A tiny window will be displayed during packing, that is normal, packer needs it for GL context, it will hopefully be gone in future releases._

+_Another note: Jitpack builds it using Scala 2.10 - default for sbt build scripts - and does not support cross compiling.
+If you use different Scala version for your sbt, you will probably have to cross compile it yourself._